 Certain oral diabetes medications may increase your risk of serious heart problems.
 However, not treating your diabetes can damage your heart and other organs.
 Talk to your doctor about the risks and benefits of treating your diabetes with chlorpropamide.

-Also watch for signs of blood sugar that is too high (hyperglycemia).
-These symptoms include increased thirst, increased urination, hunger, dry mouth, fruity breath odor, drowsiness, dry skin, blurred vision, and weight loss.
+Signs of blood sugar that is too high (hyperglycemia) may include increased thirst, increased urination, hunger, dry mouth, fruity breath odor, drowsiness, dry skin, blurred vision, and weight loss.
 Your blood sugar will need to be checked often, and you may need to adjust your chlorpropamide dose.

-Chlorpropamide is only part of a complete program of treatment that may also include diet, exercise, weight control, and testing your blood sugar.
+Chlorpropamide is only part of a complete program of treatment that may also include diet, exercise, weight control, foot care, eye care, and testing your blood sugar.
 Follow your diet, medication, and exercise routines very closely.
 Changing any of these factors can affect your blood sugar levels.

 Report Problems to the Food and Drug Administration